 A divorce decree is a court order, and it is binding.
 If one or both parties fail to follow a final divorce decree, they could be in trouble with the law.
 If your former spouse is not following the divorce decree, there are certain things you can do and Attorney Emy Cordano is very experienced in this area of divorce.

 If you are going through a divorce, do so with a skilled attorney by your side.
 If you are already divorced, but your former spouse is not abiding by the divorce decree, your attorney will work to ensure you are treated fairly.
 Emy Cordano is ready to fight on your behalf.
 She is a skilled and experienced Salt Lake City divorce attorney and is very experienced in Divorce Orders to Show Cause and in Divorce Modifications.
-You can contact us by clicking here or call us at 801-804-5152 for a free initial consultation.
+You can contact us by clicking here or call us at 801-804-5152 for an initial consultation.